University College London Boat Club: 1980s to the present

 Starting from the early 1980s the club experienced a steep decline in its fortunes.
 By 1981 UCL had dropped to 113 in the Tideway Head and had failed to qualify for both the Ladies' and Visitors' Cups at Henley.
 From the early 1980s up until 1996 there were very few entries to Henley Regatta; in 1991 the club did not even manage to enter a crew in the Tideway head.
 This was again the case in 1994.
 UCLBC finally made a comeback to the world of elite competitive club rowing in 1995 when they finally re-qualified for the Temple Cup at Henley Royal Regatta which was lost in the first heat.

 The club had since its foundation been known as the 'University College and Hospitals Boat Club' or UC&H, this was finally changed in 1988 to the more up to date and accurate 'University College London Boat Club'.
 The British Rowing club registration code for which is UCL.

 The club's 1997 entry to Henley was slightly better though, with University College winning their first round heat of the Temple Cup by 1/3 length from Lady Margaret, but Harvard, a select crew, proved to be far too strong in the next round.

 Since 1997 the club has experienced ups and downs but is now recognised throughout both London and the UK as a relatively successful club.
-2008–09 saw the one of the most successful year for the club – both the Women's 4+ and the Men's 8+ qualified for Henley, with the men making it through to the Thursday after beating University of Reading "Easily".
+2008–09 was one of the most successful years for the club – both the Women's 4+ and the Men's 8+ qualified for Henley, with the men making it through to the Thursday after beating University of Reading "Easily".
 The Women's 8+ had a strong race at the Head, and the Men fielded 3 crews with the 1st 8 finishing 78th.

 2011–12 was another good year for the club, particularly for the men's top boats.
 Starting with a top 12 finish in the international VIII's event Basel Head.
 Back in London, the club went on to dominate the intercollegiate Allom Cup, winning the cup itself (senior men's VIII's) and the senior and intermediate men's IV events.
 At The Head of the River Race 2012 the club finished 88th, a fairy good result considering several injuries within the squad.
 At Henley Royal Regatta, the club qualified for the Temple Challenge Cup and made it through to Thursday after beating Cambridge University Lightweight Rowing Club.